October 21, 2024

 The IBM AI TDR tool covers over 2 million user endpoints worldwide and actively monitors over 150 billion security events every day.
 This security tool's sheer scope would be impossible without artificial intelligence.

-By leveraging IBM’s AI system, security responses are now 50% faster for all their covered organizations.
+By leveraging IBM’s AI cybersecurity system, security responses are now 50% faster for all their covered organizations.
 As AI instantly assesses and either solves or escalates 85% of queries, security officers can spend 100% of their time on significant threats.
 AI in cybersecurity saves time and allows security officers to spend time on validated threats, improving the security posture of companies across the globe.

 The looming threat of cybercrime is constantly becoming more pronounced, with an ever-expanding attack surface rendering effective manual monitoring nearly impossible.
 Cybersecurity professionals are increasingly resorting to artificial intelligence technology to turn the tide.